Bardolph-Automation-Inc/bardolph/docs/web_install.rst

 If all goes well, you should be able to access the home page.
 Because I've named my server "vanya" with raspi-config, I access it at http://vanya.local.

+For more information on using the web server, please see :ref:`web_server`.

 After a Reboot
 --------------